Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 If knee arthritis is suspected, your doctor will normally arrange for an x-ray which will confirm or deny the diagnosis.

-However, it is important to know that what the x-ray shows often bears little correlation with what people feel.
+However, it is important to know that what the x-ray shows often bears little correlation with what knee arthritis symptoms people feel.
 For more information about this, visit the arthritis stages section.

-Here we have concentrated on knee arthritis symptoms and diagnosis.
-If you would like to find out more about this common condition, choose from the following links:
+Here we have concentrated on knee arthritis symptoms and diagnosis but you can find out loads more about beating knee arthritis pain in the following sections: